shengyuan-lu/ZotMeal-iOS/README.md

 - Dark mode support

 ## License Statement
-ZotMeal (iOS) is not open source.
-It is a freeware developed and owned by Shengyuan Lu, who choose to publish the code for educational and transparency purposes.
+ZotMeal (iOS) is open source.
+It is a freeware developed and owned by Shengyuan Lu, who chose to publish the code for educational and transparency purposes.

 ## Links
 Download it on [Apple App Store](https://apps.apple.com/us/app/zotmeal/id1551606266).